Hipster hop

-Hipster hop (also known as hipster rap) is a term that was used by music bloggers and critics in the 2000s and early 2010s to describe hip hop music that was perceived to be influenced by the hipster subculture.
-The term has been applied to artists such as The Cool Kids and Kid Cudi, though it has not been embraced by such artists.
+Hipster hop (also known as hipster rap) is hip hop music perceived to be influenced by the hipster subculture in the early to mid-2000s.
+Artists such as The Cool Kids and Kid Cudi were hipster hop, though they did not embrace this label.

 Characteristics

 Hipster hop is generally characterized as having a lighthearted mood.
 Miles Raymer of the Chicago Reader stated that "hipster rap embodies the same sort of utopian, big-tent ideal that old-school hip-hop did, treating the music as a force for bringing people together".
 Hipster hop artists have also been described as having lyrical content ranging from the "emotionally vulnerable" to the "ironic [or] comedic".
 A Miami New Times article characterized Spank Rock as hipster hop for having lyrical content that focused "almost exclusively on partying".

 Musically, the "hipster hop" label has been used to describe a wide variety of styles, ranging from "a sonic explorer like Kanye... [to] retro revivalists like the Cool Kids".
 However, some authors have identified highly electronic production that verged on dance music as a trademark of the hipster hop scene.
 Pharrell Williams has also been described as a sonic influence on hipster hop.

 In addition to its musical characteristics, hipster hop has been defined by hipster-inspired fashion.
 Clothing choices such as skinny jeans and brightly-colored apparel have been identified as prominent markers of hipster hop artists.
 Kanye West has been described as a model for hipster hop fashion, due to his "sleekly fashionable, high concept" image.

 The term "hipster hop" is often viewed as pejorative; while it became popular among critics, few artists have used the "hipster hop" label to describe themselves.